SAP-samples/smart-co2nverter-ai/documentation/05-AI-features/AI-application-features-overview.md

 ### Bring Reusable Bag Challenge

-We can ask AI for recommendations on how to sustain and stick with the challenge
+We can ask AI for recommendations on how to sustain and stick with the challenge.

 Prompt: